kbaks9/DevOps-Learning/README.md

-# DevOps - Learning Linux Module
+# DevOps Course: Linux Module
 This repository includes my hands-on exercises, notes, and solutions to challenges from the Linux module of the CoderCo DevOps course.